jlmelville/smallvis/docs/theory.md

 L_{LV} = \sum_{ \left(i, j\right) \in E} p_{ij} \ln w_{ij}
 +\gamma \sum_{\left(i, j\right) \in \bar{E}} \ln \left( 1 - w_{ij} \right)
 $$
-Likelihood functions are normally maximized, so the final cost function will be the $-L_{LV}$, so that we can minimize it and not have any confusion about the signs of the gradients.
+Likelihood functions are maximized, so the final cost function we're interested in will be $-L_{LV}$, in order that we have a function to minimize.
+Otherwise, it gets a bit confusing keeping track of the signs of the gradients compared to the other methods in `smallvis`.

 Before we get to that though, I believe that the likelihood function as given above is not a totally accurate representation of the current state of the LargeVis implementation.
-The following is my understanding of how it currently works.
+The following is my understanding of how it works at the moment.

 First, although equation 2 of the LargeVis paper indicates that the input weights are normalized, I don't think the input weights actually are normalized,